 Roxanne: It’s always different working with contractors.

 Marcus: Yeah.
-We’ve had some that didn’t meet the standard and we’ve had to let them go.
+We had some that didn’t meet the standard and we had to let them go.
 If a contractor does something, that’s a reflection on the airport.
 We can’t say, “Ma’am, look, that was a contractor, not an airport employee.”

-Our 48 folks are very much in lockstep with what we’re trying to do from a technology perspective.
-The contractors that come in, we try to make sure we ingrain the culture in them as much as possible.
+Our 48 folks are very much in lockstep with what we do from a technology perspective.
+The contractors that come in, we ingrain the culture in them as much as possible.
 I’m pretty sure with you guys’ business, you see all types.